 Most strong candidates will easily come up with a goal.
 They usually have a vision and are working towards it.
 Their future vision should be something that the organization can provide.
 I have had candidates tell me that they expect to go back to to school and pursue a degree in a field totally unrelated to job they are applying for.
 Obviously not the right candidate.
 The job that is being applied for should be a step towards that future goal.

 This question is important to determine why the candidate is in the market for a new position.
 This will give an glimpse into the candidates' past and this is where body language tells a tale.
 If there is a past that the candidate does not want to talk about he or she may squirm just a bit and gloss over this question with vague answers such as "I just wanted a change".
 This is an acceptable answer as long as it can be backed up with the reasons why he or she desires this change and why you did not see a future at your current employer.
 Be as honest as possible here, but do not disrespect your former employer by complaining.
 There is no perfect employer and the interviewer will see you as someone who may not be happy in their workplace as well.

 Strong candidates will tell an enthusiastic story relating the things they love about the job.
 If the position is closely related to the position being applied for the candidate should be expressing positive sentiments with ease.
 A weak candidate may hesitate and the hesitation itself tells a story.

 Strong candidates often have to think about this one if they enjoyed their last position or they will provide typical answers that will include the boring, mundane work that they must do but enjoy the least (for me it's filing; I hate filing).
-A weak candidate will take this opportunity to complain about people, job duties, unfairness etc. This is not the place to vent about a previous employer.
+A weak candidate will take this opportunity to complain about people, job duties, unfairness etc. Again, this is not the forum to vent about a previous employer.

 I expect questions but not about salary, benefits etc. These should be asked when the job is offered so the candidate can make an informed decision especially if they are entertaining other offers.
 There is no place for these questions during the interview.
 If the candidate is sincerely interested in a career with the organization the questions to be asked should be focused on the organization's mission and vision and how he or she fits into that picture.
 A weak candidate will have no questions, to me this shows a lack of interest.